Abhijeet-kadance/Documento/Nginx_Docs.md

 **# X-Forwarded-For header Spoofing for a account lockout session with NGINX**

 > The scenario of X-Forwaded-For spoofing can be vulnerable to functionalities as lockout functionality.
 If there is multiple login attempts then such scenario should be encounterd by adding throttling or lockout for a certain period of time.
 But this X-forwaded-For is set in a wrong way.
 Then an intruder can break this functionalty giving intruder to make multiple requests.

 > To resolve this we have to set this header to be disabled.

+> In the NGINX  conf file add this to the /location to not intrude on this.

+    proxy_set_header X-Forwarded-For "";

+> In this case we have disabled this header by adding above header.

+---